Model Predictive Robustness of Signal Temporal Logic Predicates: Introduction

 \subsection{Contributions}

-We present a novel approach to determine the robustness of STL predicates, where the model capability of rule compliance is explicitly considered.
+We present a novel approach to determine the robustness of STL predicates, where the model capability for rule compliance is explicitly considered.
 When defining a new predicate, the robustness can be directly computed based on its Boolean evaluation instead of relying on manually tuned heuristics.
-In particular, our contributions are: \begin{enumerate} \item proposing for the first time a systematic robustness metric for STL predicates based on predictive models; \item using GP regression to learn robustness with comprehensive input features for online applications; and \item demonstrating the effectiveness of our robustness definition on formalized traffic rules with real-world data. \end{enumerate} The remainder of this paper is organized as follows: In Sec.~\ref{sec:PRELIMINARIES}, required preliminaries and formulations are introduced.
+In particular, our contributions are: \begin{enumerate} \item proposing a novel systematic robustness measure for STL predicates using predictive models; \item using GP regression to learn robustness with comprehensive input features for online applications; and \item demonstrating the effectiveness of our robustness definition on formalized traffic rules with real-world data. \end{enumerate} The remainder of this paper is organized as follows: In Sec.~\ref{sec:PRELIMINARIES}, required preliminaries and formulations are introduced.
 Sec.~\ref{sec:mb_robustness} provides an overview of the model predictive robustness definition and computation.
-In Sections \ref{sec:GPR}, GP regression is presented to learn the robustness of predicates.
+In Sec. \ref{sec:GPR}, GP regression is presented to learn the robustness of predicates.
 We demonstrate the benefits of our method by numerical experiments in Sec.~\ref{sec:case_studies}, followed by conclusions in Sec.~\ref{sec:conc}.